Are you a mom? Has it been easy? Have you wanted to run away?

 She was wrong, as it is because of our beliefs we are there.
 We stand in the gap trying to show them God’s love, just by showing up.
-As a friend said, we should always be speaking the gospel, sometime we should use words.
+As a friend said, we should always be speaking the gospel, sometimes we should use words.

 I have learned to adapt and ask the Lord to show me where I need to go and what to heal from so I can have the best results possible with my daughter.